rosscreighton/bank-app/README.md

   - submitForm action creator needs a unit test.
   - Make use of test helpers to standardize how things are tested and tidy up test files.
 - For production deployment and performance:
+  - Semantic UI CSS is currently included via CDN.
+Should be bundled with the app so only necessary css can be included.
   - Moment.js is not justifiable as a dependency.
 Should be removed in favor of simple helper function.
   - Legacy browser compatibility could be improved (i.e. ES5 shims)
-  - Semantic UI CSS is currently included via CDN.
-Should be bundled with the app so only necessary css can be included.
+  - Cross-browswer compatibility could be improved (i.e. vendor prefixing via PostCSS)
 - Design
   - Transactions table should be paginated for large datasets.
   - Add icons in deposit/withdrawl dropdown for a visual cue.